Jim (White) Harrell & Nick Harrell

 Some Early Shots of Harrell Equipment In Use

 Some More-Recent Shots Of Harrell Equipment In Use

 Any of you traditional youngsters, of any age, who might want some of these heads and manifolds, your in luck.
-Harrell heads and intake manifolds are still being produced from the original patterns by some fellows who make them available at: www.lakeheaders.com .
+The current owner of the original patterns has plans to have Harrell heads and intake manifolds back in production by late 2018.
+The equipment will be produced from the original patterns.